druckenclam/reactjs101/Ch03/react-jsx-introduction.md

 ## 一、Benefits of using JSX

 ### 1. Provide Semantic Tags
-Due to its similarity to XML, JSX makes it easier for non-developers to understand and modify. 一般來說我們想做一個回饋表單，使用 HTML 寫法通常會長這樣：
+Due to its similarity to XML, JSX makes it easier for non-developers to understand and modify.
+If we want to write a form in HTML, it will look like:

 ```html
 <form class="messageBox">